-The label will be auto configured based on the Associated Virtual Service selected.
+1 Note The label will be automatically set to SSL-ExVIP3.
 This can be edited if required.

-- 3. Set Associated Virtual Service to the Layer 7 VIP created earlier, e.g. ExVIP4. - 4.
-Leave Virtual Service Port set to 443. - 5.
-Leave the other settings at their default values. - 6.
-Click Update. - 7.
-Reload STunnel to apply the new settings using the button in "commit changes" message box.
+- 3. Leave Virtual Service Port set to 443. - 4.
+Leave the other settings at their default values. - 5.
+Click Update. - 6.
+Reload STunnel and HAProxy to apply the new settings using the buttons in "Commit changes" message box.